hite/sketch-export-plus/README.md

 # Sketch Measure Plus

+**NOTE:**
+The new version [Sketch Measure](https://github.com/utom/sketch-measure) has well-designed brand-new exporting settings which aim to solve the problems like as **Sketch Measure Plus** does, even better.
+So please try [Sketch Measure 2.0 beta +](https://github.com/utom/sketch-measure), instead.
+Sketch Measure Plus will no more be updated except compatibility bugs fix.

 A plugin that do same things as [Sketch Measure](https://github.com/utom/sketch-measure), derived from Sketch Measure.

 ### Extra Features